n86-64/IntroToAI-CourseworkTask3/README.md

 # IntroToAI-CourseworkTask3
-An implementation of a mechanic learning algorithm to classify data.
+An implementation of a mechiene learning algorithm (kNN) to classify data.